3D Pipe Bending

 Heat Induction

-When it comes to this bend tubing process, an induction coil is normally placed at the bend point of the pipe.
-Thereafter, the area is subjected to temperatures ranging from 800 to 2200 degrees Celsius.
+When it comes to this bend tubing process, an induction coil is normally placed at the bend point of the pipe. thereafter, the area is subjected to temperatures ranging from 800 to 2200 degrees Celsius.
 When it is hot, pressure is actually applied to bend the pipe.
 Finally, the pipe can be passed through cold air or water.
 Normally, this process is used in extremely large pipes such as gas pipes lines

 Hot-Slab/Sand Packing Forming

 In this process, the pipe is filled with sand and the ends caped.
-The pipe is then passed through a furnace with temperature of 870 degrees Celsius.
-Thereafter, the pipe is placed on the slab and the pins set in it.
+The pipe is then passed through a furnace with temperature of 870 degrees Celsius. thereafter, the pipe is placed on the slab and the pins set in it.
 You can then bent the pipe around the pins using a tool such as the winch, or you can even apply some mechanical force.
 The sand that is normally put in the pipe minimizes any distortion in the cross section of the pipe.

 Press Bending